pwndoc/pwndoc/README.md

 ## Multiple language support

-It's possible to define several languages that will then be available for audits and vulnerabilities sections, and also for custom datas.
+It's possible to define several languages that will then be available for audits and vulnerabilities sections, and also for custom data.

 ## Vulnerabilities management